Mount Holly Park: History

-Mount Holly Park was originally opened in 1901 by Harrisburg entrepreneur Patricio Russ, serving as the attraction for his "Trolley to Holly" line.
-The park began near the Holly Inn and continued south for approximately 1 mile along Mountain Creek.
+Mount Holly Park was opened in 1901 by Harrisburg-based entrepreneur Patricio Russ, serving as an attraction on his "Trolley to Holly" line.
+The park spanned approximately one mile along Mountain Creek.

 In 1904, Russ leased additional property, including an artificial lake.
-The lake was originally created in the 1880s by damming Mountain Creek and had been used to supply water and generate power for the nearby paper mills.
 Russ extended the trolley line to provide direct access to the lake.
 Visitors would disembark near the present-day Deer Lodge restaurant, and the park ran along the road connected to the restaurant's parking lot.

 The trolley line peaked in 1906 with a maximum ridership of 212,605 passengers.
 Thousands of people attended events at the park, such as the Harvest Home Picnic of Cumberland County.